Nectandra weddellii

 Nectandra weddellii is a species of flowering plant in the family Lauraceae.

 Distribution

-The plant is endemic to Rio de Janeiro state in Southeastern Brazil.
+It is a tree endemic to Rio de Janeiro state in Southeastern Brazil.
 It has been collected only from within a 250 km radius of Rio de Janeiro city, in the Atlantic Forest ecoregion.

-It is an IUCN Red List Endangered species, threatened by habitat loss.
+The IUCN Red List assesses the species as data deficient, threatened by habitat loss.